sonimohit481/patreon-clone-2.0/README.md

+# Note

+**Update**: This repository serves as an updated version of the cloned [Patreon clone](https://patreon-clone-lovat.vercel.app/) ( [github link](https://github.com/shiwam-C114/patreon-clone) ).
+The previous version encountered issues and is no longer functional.
+I have made improvements and fixes to provide a more reliable and feature-rich experience.

+For the latest deployed version, visit [Patreon clone 2.0](https://patreon-clone-2.netlify.app).

+Thank you for your understanding and continued support!

 # Patreon-Clone

 Clone of <a href="https://www.patreon.com/">www.patreon.com</a> Patreon is a membership platform that provides business tools for content creators to run a subscription service.
 It helps creators and artists earn a monthly income by providing rewards and perks to their subscribers.